singh-shubhanshu/CSS-project/README.md

 # CSS
-this is only a css major project of spotify clone with simple html and css made by me :
+this is only css major project of spotify clone with simple html and css made by me :